 Risk factors in options transactions.
 The successful use of the fund's options strategies depends on the ability of Putnam Management to forecast correctly interest rate and market movements.
 For example, if the fund were to write a call option based on Putnam Management's expectation that the price of the underlying security would fall, but the price were to rise instead, the fund could be required to sell the security upon exercise at a price below the current market price.
-Similarly, if the fund were to write a put option based on Putnam Management's expectation that the price of the underlying security would rise, but the price were to fall instead, the fund could be required to purchase the security upon exercise at a price higher than the current market price.
+Similarly, if the fund were to write a put option based on Putnam Management's expectation that the price were to fall instead, the fund could be required to purchase the security would rise, but the price were to fall instead, the fund could be required to purchase the security upon exercise at a price higher than the current market price.